2006-harshith/Former-DFER/README.md

 - Set up data loading for test dataset with specified batch size and workers.
 - Included model loading from checkpoint with state dictionary handling.
 - Provided detailed logging of evaluation progress and final accuracy.
+- Implemented `eval_dfew_all_folds.py` for evaluating the overal model's performance across 5 folds/sets.

 <br>